MahouShoujoMivutilde/shellbin/README.md

 lsidups

   Is a tool for finding image dupicates (or just similar images).
-  Outputs grouped by similarity images (one filepath per line) to stdio so you can processes them as you please.
+  Outputs images grouped by similarity (one filepath per line) to stdio so you can process them as you please.

 Usage of lsidups:
   -e value
     	image extensions (with dots) to look for (default .jpg,.jpeg,.png,.gif) -i string
-    	find duplicate images in given directory, or use - for reading list of images (one filepath per line) to compare from stdio (from find & fd...) (default ".")
+    	directory to search (recursively) for duplicates, when set to - can take list of images to compare from stdio (one filepath per line, like from find & fd...) (default ".")
   -v	show time it took to complete key parts of the search

 Examples: